DECA(LEGAL) - LEAVES AND ABSENCES: FAMILY AND MEDICAL LEAVE

-An eligible employee's FMLA leave entitlement is limited to a total of 26 workweeks of leave during a single 12-month period to care for a covered servicemember with a serious injury or illness.
-The single 12-month period is measured forward from the date an employee's first FMLA leave to care for the covered servicemember begins, regardless of the method used by the employer to determine the employee's 12 workweeks of leave entitlement for other FMLA leaves.
-During the single 12-month period, an eligible employee's FMLA leave entitlement is limited to a combined total of 26 workweeks of FMLA leave for any qualifying reason.
-29 U.S.C.
-2612(a)(3)–(4); 29 C.F.R.
-825.127(c), .200(f)–(g)
+In the case of military caregiver leave, an eligible employee's FMLA leave entitlement is limited to a total of 26 workweeks of leave during a "single 12-month period."
+The "single 12-month period" is measured forward from the date an employee's first FMLA leave to care for the covered service member begins, regardless of the method used by a district to determine the 12-month period for other FMLA leaves.
+During the "single 12-month period," an eligible employee's FMLA leave entitlement is limited to a combined total of 26 workweeks of FMLA leave for any qualifying reason.
+29 C.F.R.
+825.200(f), (g)

-Spouses who are eligible for FMLA leave and employed by the same employer may be limited to a combined total of 26 weeks of FMLA leave during the single 12-month period if leave is taken for the birth of the employee's son or daughter or to care for the child after birth, for placement of a son or daughter with the employee for adoption or foster care, or to care for the child after placement, to care for the employee's parent with a serious health condition, or to care for a covered servicemember with a serious injury or illness.
-This limitation on the total weeks of leave applies to leave taken for the reasons specified as long as the spouses are employed by the same employer.
+Spouses who are employed by the same district may be limited to a combined total of 26 weeks of FMLA leave during the "single 12-month period" if leave is taken as military caregiver leave, for the birth of a son or daughter, for the placement of a child for adoption or foster care, or to care for a parent with a serious health condition.
 29 C.F.R.
-825.127(f)
+825.127(e)(3)

 Intermittent or Reduced Leave Schedule

 FMLA leave may be taken intermittently or on a reduced leave schedule under certain circumstances.
 "Intermittent leave" is FMLA leave taken in separate blocks of time due to a single qualifying reason.
-A "reduced leave schedule" is a leave schedule that reduces an employee's usual number of working hours per workweek, or hours per workday or a change in an employee's schedule for a period of time, normally full-time to part-time.
+A "reduced leave schedule" is a leave schedule that reduces an employee's usual number of working hours per workweek, or hours per workday.

 For leave taken because of the employee's own serious health condition, to care for a spouse, parent, son, or daughter with a serious health condition, or military caregiver leave, there must be a medical need for leave and it must be that such medical need can be best accommodated through an intermittent or reduced leave schedule.
 Leave due to a qualifying exigency may also be taken on an intermittent or reduced schedule basis.

-When leave is taken after the birth of a healthy child or placement of a healthy child for adoption or foster care, an employee may take leave intermittently or on a reduced leave schedule only if the employer agrees.
-The employer's agreement is not required, however, for leave during which the expectant mother has a serious health condition in connection with the birth of her child or if the newborn child has a serious health condition.
+When leave is taken after the birth of a healthy child or placement of a healthy child for adoption or foster care, an employee may take leave intermittently or on a reduced leave schedule only if the district agrees.

 Transfer to Alternative Position

-If an employee requests intermittent or reduced schedule leave that is foreseeable based on planned medical treatment or if the employer agrees to permit such leave for the birth of a child or for placement of a child for adoption or foster care, the employer may require the employee to transfer temporarily to an available alternative position for which the employee is qualified and that has equivalent pay and benefits and better accommodates recurring periods of leave than does the employee's regular position.
+If an employee requests intermittent or reduced schedule leave that is foreseeable based on planned medical treatment, a district may require the employee to transfer temporarily to an available alternative position for which the employee is qualified and which better accommodates recurring periods of leave than does the employee's regular position.
 29 U.S.C.
 2612(b)(2); 29 C.F.R.
 825.204

 Calculating Leave Use